ruuda/pris/docs/language.md

 ## Semantics

-TODO
+**Evaluation in Pris is strict**.
+Function arguments are reduced to values before evaluating the function body, and the right-hand side of an assignment is evaluated fully before continuing to the next statement.

+**Suffixes are resolved eagerly**.
+Relative lengths are converted into absolute lengths as soon as they are evaluated, and the conversion depends on the meaning of the suffix at that time.
+Arithmetic with lenghts does _not_ operate on symbolic suffixes.

+    font_size = 0.1h
+    x = 1em
+    // At this point, x = 0.1h.

+    font_size = 0.2h
+    // At this point, x = 0.1h still.

 ## Syntax

 **Pris is whitespace-insensitive**.
 Whitespace separates tokens, but the amount, and the distinction between spaces and newlines, are irrelevant.
 Tabs and carriage returns are rejected by the parser.

 **Pris does not have a statement separator**.
 Rather, the grammar is constructed in such a way that statement boundaries are unambiguous.

     // You can put multiple statements on a line.
     // That doesn't mean it's a good idea though.